 Proposal Writing and Editing

-The Grants Department reviews and edits all proposals submitted on behalf of the college to ensure that proposals are well-written and complete with information that is compelling to the funding source.
+The Grants Department reviews and edits all proposals submitted on behalf of the college to ensure that proposals are well-written and complete with information that is compelling to the sponsor.
 For most large government grants, the Grants Department serves as the primary writer(s) of the proposal and/or edits sections written by team members.
-Sufficient lead time for proposal review is required prior to submission and faculty and staff should inform the Grants Department of a pending grant submission as soon as possible.
+Sufficient lead time for proposal review is required prior to submission and faculty and staff should inform the Grants Department of a pending grant deadline as soon as possible.

 Final Approval and Submission

 A Grant Submission Approval Form, along with the proposal and budget, must be submitted to the Grants Department at least two weeks prior to the submission deadline.
-This form requires the signatures of the VP for finance, provost, and president.
+This form requires the signatures of the VP for finance and administration, provost, and president.